hoatnnguyen/GymTracker/README.md

    ```
    % docker run -d -p 6603:3306 --name gymtracker_mysql_container gymtracker_mysql
    ```
 7. Verify from MySQL Workbench.
-In MySQL Workbench, create a connection to `172.17.0.1` with user `root` and password `password`.
+In MySQL Workbench, create a connection to `172.17.0.1` and port `6603` with user `root` and password `password`.
 You will see the database gymtracker.